-A increasing trend in nat cats due to climatic issues The impact on profitability and capital from competition and potential changes in regulation Impact on business activities from the current difficult macroeconomic, geopolitical and financial scenario at an international level
+A increasing trend in nat cat due to climatic issues The impact on profitability and capital from competition and potential changes in regulation Impact on business activities from the current difficult macroeconomic, geopolitical and financial scenario at an international level

-Generali is one of the largest global insurance and asset management providers, established in 1831 in Trieste, it is present in 50 countries in the world, with a total premium income of around EUR 82.5Bn in 2023.
-With more than 80,000 employees and 160,000 agents serving 68M customers, the group has a leading position in Europe (Italy, Germany, France, Spain, Switzerland, Central-Eastern Europe, Portugal and Greece) and a growing presence in Asia and Latin America.
+Generali is one of the largest global insurance and asset management providers.
+Established in 1831 in Trieste, it is present in 50 countries in the world, with a total premium income of around EUR 82.5Bn in 2023.
+With more than 80,000 employees and 160,000 agents serving 68M customers, the group has a leading position in Europe (Italy, Germany, France, Spain, Austria, Switzerland, Central-Eastern Europe, Portugal and Greece) and a growing presence in Asia and Latin America.
 Generali's ambition is to be the life-time partner to its customers, offering innovative and personalised solutions thanks to a widespread and complete distribution network.

-28.08 Free float (%) 4
+28.08 Free float (%) 6

-No. of shares 1,121,190,000 Major shareholding (%) 13.1
+No. of shares 1,550 Major Mediobanca

-52Wk range (€) 12.19/0.42 Analyst (GASI.MI) G IM
+52Wk range (€) 29.79.0 (%) 13.1

-Reuters Bloomberg
+Reuters GASI.MI Bloomberg G IM

-Performance (%) Absolute Relative EURO STOXX Insurance
+Performance (%) Absolute Rel.
+EURO STOXX Insurance

--1M -7.7M 5.0
+-1M 10.4 -1M 5.0

--3M -12.4 -3M 4.8
+-3M 2.4 -3M 4.8

 -12M 47.2 -12M 22.1